The Phoenix Club of Nashville's Taste of Nashville 2014

 Additional information at TasteofNashville.com

 2014 Rising Star Artisan Chef Jay Denham serving up some of his personal creations, stunning Farmstead Cheeses by Kenny’s Farmhouse, signature cocktails from White’s Elixirs, and handpicked olives from the southern coast of Spain by Losada Olive Company.
-Enjoy stage access, an over look view of the 2014 Taste of Nashville, and a memorable VIP experience.
+Enjoy stage access, an over look view of the 2014 Taste of Nashville, free valet parking, and a memorable VIP experience.

 All proceeds benefit: